На русском языке

 Hadrons

-The equality between the rest energy of the proton and its total energy, which due to the virial theorem is approximately equal to the half of the potential energy of the strong gravitational field, allows us to estimate the radius of the proton ~R_p :
+Equality between rest energy of proton and its total energy, which due to virial theorem is approximately equal to the half of potential energy of strong gravitational field, allows one to estimate radius of proton ~R_p :

 m_p c^2 = \frac{ k \Gamma {m_p}^2}{ 2 R_p },